 Especially at risk are young children, who are now exposed to screens at younger and younger ages.
 Some kids even have an online presence from infancy, as parents post baby photos, personal stories, and progress reports online.
 And we used to be scared our parents would bring out our old baby photo albums or home movies.
 Now kids have to worry about someone Googling their name and finding YouTube videos of them in diapers!

-It's not unheard of for a child to get home from school and spend their entire afternoon and evening switching their attention from one screen to another until bedtime: computer game, TV show, online chat, text messaging, and sleep.
+It's not unheard of for a child to get home from school and spend their entire afternoon and evening switching their attention from one screen to another until bedtime: text messaging, scrolling on social media, computer game, TV show, online chat, and sleep.
 Who knows?
 They may then fall asleep and dream about getting to the next level on their current favourite video game.
 Aside from possibly restless sleep, what's the harm in a life lived stuck to the screen?
 Here are a few potential online-living hazards that apply to both children and adults:

 Pain: Ergonomics is the science of healthy workspaces.
 When we sit at a computer workspace that has poor ergonomics, the result can be back and neck pain, as well as wrist and hand problems.